Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 - Break routines
 - Change their habits
 - Socialise over common interests
-These could be driven by influences such as for a new years resolution, social factors or for health reasons.
+These could be driven by influences such as for a new year's resolution, social factors or for health reasons.

 #### Future commercial partners
 The tertiary user would be at a B2B level, where there is scope to promote recipes or ingredients on site, or consumer users could be directed to links to online retail platforms to encourage the purchase of ingredients from these partner retailers.
 This user is currently uncatered for as their interest in the platform requires a large consumer user base to be established.

-The site may also appeal to other commerical partners such as trend analyists researching eating habits or most common ingredients, and also with its collection of recipes which could be utilised to generate cookbooks.
+The site may also appeal to other commercial partners such as trend analysts researching eating habits or most common ingredients, and also with its collection of recipes which could be utilised to generate cookbooks.

 #### User goals